versatiles-org/versatiles-documentation/compendium/specification_container.md

 - Tile Blobs are concatenated binary data, each containing one tile.
 All tiles have the same format and are pre-compressed.
 - **Format:** Each Tile Blob has the same file format, determined by the [`tile_format`](#311-value-tile_format) code in the [File Header](#31-file-header).
-- **Compression:** Each Tile Blob is compressed as specified by the [`precompression`](#312-value-precompression) flag in the [File Header](#31-file-header).
+- **Compression:** Each Tile Blob is compressed according to the [`precompression`](#312-value-precompression) flag in the [File Header](#31-file-header).

 #### 3.3.2.
 Tile Index

 - **Compression:** Brotli.
-- **Purpose:** Maps coordinates of tiles within a block to their respective binary position and length.
+- **Purpose:** Maps the coordinates of tiles within a block to their respective binary position and length.
-- Tiles are ordered horizontally then vertically
+- Tiles are ordered horizontally, then vertically
 - `index = (row - row_min) * (col_max - col_min + 1) + (col - col_min)`
 - (`col_min`, `row_min`, `col_max`, `row_max` are specified in [Block Index](#34-block-index))
-- identical [Tile Blobs](#331-tile-blobs) can be stored once and referenced multiple times to save storage space
+- Identical [Tile Blobs](#331-tile-blobs) can be stored once and referenced multiple times to save storage space.
-- if a tile does not exist, the length of Tile Blob is `0`
+- If a tile does not exist, the length of the Tile Blob is `0`.
-- offsets of [Tile Blobs](#331-tile-blobs) are relative to the beginning of the Block.
+- The offsets of [Tile Blobs](#331-tile-blobs) are relative to the beginning of the Block.
 So the offset of the first Tile Blob should always be `0`.

 | Offset | Length | Type | Description                  |
 |--------|-------:|:----:|------------------------------|